What Are Possible Bariatric Surgery Complications?

 Although bariatric surgery is more complex than minor abdominal operations, the good news is that in the right hands your surgery doesn’t need to carry significant additional risk of major complications*.
 It is very important that you choose a center that is fully accredited as a comprehensive MBSAQIP center, that you choose a very careful bariatric surgeon, and that you choose a practice with a comprehensive care team in place.

-As the Medical Director of Bariatric Surgery at Parker Adventist Hospital, Dr. Long’s experience and careful planning have established Parker as an industry leader in bariatric surgery.
+Dr. Long’s experience and careful planning have established his practice as an industry leader in bariatric surgery.
 The BMCC is a comprehensive MBSAQIP center that contributes several “best practices” to the national level and is recognized as a leader in bariatric surgical quality outcomes.
 As a result, our patients have done exceptionally well and lead the nation by achieving very low complication rates with superior weight loss*.

 How Does the BMCC Handle Bariatric Surgery Complications?